Coincidence Wecken property for nilmanifolds: Introduction

-The purpose of this note is to show that $o_n(f,g)$ is the {\it only} obstruction, i.e., $o_n(f,g)=0 \Rightarrow$ $f$ and $g$ are deformable to be coincidence free.
+The purpose of this note is to show that $o_n(f,g)$ is the {\it only} obstruction (that is, there are no higher obstructions), i.e., $o_n(f,g)=0 \Rightarrow$ $f$ and $g$ are deformable to be coincidence free.
 Equivalently, for maps between compact nilmanifolds, the Nielsen number $N(f,g)$ is a complete invariant.
 In fact, we are able to show that if $X$ is a path connected topological space with finitely generated fundamental group and $Y$ is a compact nilmanifold then for any two maps $f,g:X\to Y$, $R(f,g)=\infty \Rightarrow f\sim f', g\sim g'$ with $C(f',g')=\emptyset$.
 Finally, using a result of Brooks \cite{B1}, one of the two homotopies can be made constant.